mastodon/documentation/content/en/user/moderating.md

 ---
 title: Dealing with unwanted content
-description: 'Control what you see, for a more comfortable social media experience.'
+description: Control what you see, for a more comfortable social media experience.
 menu:
   docs:
     weight: 50
     parent: user
 ---

-## Filtering posts <a id="blocking-and-muting"></a>
+## Filtering posts {#filters}

 It is possible to filter statuses for specific keywords and phrases so that they can be hidden automatically.